Names and Attributes

 Excerpt: Federal agents based in Phoenix, not officials at Justice Department headquarters in Washington, were

-responsible for the controversial tactics used in the gun operation known as “Fast and Furious,” Democrats on
+responsible for the controversial tactics used in the gun operation known as “Fast and Furious,” Democrats on the

-the House Oversight and Government Reform Committee said in a report released Tuesday.
+House Oversight and Government Reform Committee said in a report released Tuesday.

-A year after it became known that the operation relied on a tactic known as gun walking, the 89-page report
+A year after it became known that the operation relied on a tactic known as gun walking, the 89-page report called

-Bureau of Alcohol, Tobacco, Firearms and Explosives.
+Alcohol, Tobacco, Firearms and Explosives.
 It also concludes that the strategy began as early as 2006.

 In Mexico’s Nueva Laredo, Drug Cartels dictate media coverage.
 By William Booth (08/01/2010)